ballerina-attic/inter-microservice-communication/README.md

 When running these unit tests, make sure that the `ActiveMQ` is up and running.

-To check the implementation of the test file, refer to the [trip-management.bal](TODO add link).
+To check the implementation of the test file, refer to the [trip-management.bal].

 ## Deployment